oasislabs/oasis-ethwasi-runtime/README.md

 $ ekiden-node-dummy --time-source mockrpc
 ```

-To start the compute node for the EVM contract:
+To start the compute node for the EVM contract (you need to start at least two):
 ```bash
 $ ekiden-compute \
     --no-persist-identity \